acrolinx/acrolinx-coding-guidance/topics/integration-points.md

     + Batch (default), if the user owns the files,
     + Baseline, if other users files are checked.

-Instead of an Acrolinx SDK use [Acrolinx Command Line Interface](https://docs.acrolinx.com/cli/latest/en), a highly scriptable solution designed for the batch integration.
+Instead of an Acrolinx SDK, use the [Acrolinx Command Line Interface](https://docs.acrolinx.com/cli/latest/en), a highly scriptable solution designed for the batch integration.
 The [Content Analyzer 2019](https://docs.acrolinx.com/ca/latest/en) could also be used for manual checking a set of files.